In-Person Therapy in Denver | Online Therapy Across CO, NV & NH

 You are not your trauma.
 I can help you begin your healing journey with expert trauma therapy.

-Private pay therapy options are available.
+Confidential private pay therapy sessions available.

 Signs You Might Benefit from Therapy for Trauma and PTSD: